English Church Architecture.

 The W. front of the building (shown below right) must be described in some detail for it furnishes an exceptional display of Norman decorative work.
 The W. doorway is formed of three orders decorated with three-dimensional chevron and rolls, of which the outer two orders are each supported on a pair of shafts with scalloped capitals.
-The W. window above (shown in detail in the upper thumbnail below left) has three orders of mouldings formed from different sizes and combinations of chevron in two planes, and two orders of shafts covered with chevron and cable moulding and with faces decorating the capitals.
-On either side of this there is a blank arcade in two layers, the outer formed of intersecting round arches and the inner, of three little enclosed bays, all surrounded by further chevron and supported on capitals of generally scalloped form which nevertheless include a couple of carved heads (illustrated).
+The W. window above (shown in detail below left) has three orders of mouldings formed from different sizes and combinations of chevron in two planes, and two orders of shafts covered with chevron and cable moulding and with faces decorating the capitals.
+On either side of this there is a blank arcade in two layers, the outer formed of intersecting round arches and the inner, of three little enclosed bays, all surrounded by further chevron and supported on capitals of generally scalloped form which nevertheless include a couple of carved heads.
 However, the upper tier of blank arcading and the circular window in the gable, are the elaborations of Anthony Salvin (1799-1881) in the first restoration of 1845.
 Salvin was by no means a bad architect so why he felt it necessary to insert this work here, when it could not possibly add to the Norman work below, is difficult to say.
 The nave windows are also his, but quite a lot that he did was subsequently undone in later restorations.
-Other external features of the building to notice include the fine thirteenth century group of three stepped lancets in the chancel E. wall (see the lower thumbnail below left), each with an order of the slenderest possible colonnettes.
-The nave has a Norman doorway on each side (of which that to the S. now is now inside the porch), but these are quite simple, with chevron round the arches and just one order of shafts.
+Other external features of the building to notice include the fine thirteenth century group of three stepped lancets in the chancel E. wall, each with an order of the slenderest possible colonnettes.
+The nave has a Norman doorway on each side (of which that to the south is now inside the porch), but these are quite simple, with chevron round the arches and just one order of shafts.
 Finally, Street's central tower, like Salvin's additions to the building, is not a particularly happy invention either.
 Its saddleback roof, said to have been based on the roof of a castle forebuilding, is nevertheless ungainly, and the bell-stage below (in First Pointed style) is constructed of an even-textured ashlar that is conspicuously at odds with the more homely mix of materials employed elsewhere.
-Perhaps John Loughborough Pearson (1817-1898) - who in 1879 was to restore with such sensitivity the even more important Norman church at Lastingham in North Yorkshire - might have done better in this context, although at this date, when he was very much in his "High Victorian" period, he equally well might not.

 Inside the church, it is inevitably the massive tower arches that are the building’s most striking feature.
 The round-headed W. arch is formed of two orders on each side, decorated with chevron and cable moulding, and supported by semicircular shafts to the outer order and much thicker shafts to the inner, all with cushion capitals with superimposed scrolling.
 The E. arch looks later and of c.
 1200, for the arch shape is pointed although the roll mouldings and shafts with cushion capitals are still wholly Norman forms.
 This raises the question, of course, of why it is or how it can be different.
 If the church was begun at the W. end so that work proceeded eastwards, that would have been the opposite of the usual practice.
 Perhaps the E. arch had to be reconstructed just a few decades after it was originally built, but that also seems unlikely.
 There is, at least, no mystery about the S. arch, which is a straightforward thirteenth century insertion and one on a grand scale - very tall, and with a complex profile above responds made up of three orders of semicircular shafts.
 The tower has a quadripartite rib vault, high up, with more chevron moulding, while above the W. arch is a three-bay arcade supported on short but very thick circular columns, opening to a wall passage.
 Further notable Norman work can be seen at the W. end of the building, where either side of the W. window there are blank arches with tall side-shafts with scalloped capitals.
 They imply that before the W. front blank arcading was added, there were for a short time, three round-headed windows in this wall.
 However, whatever the date of this presumed change of plan, the large square font below predates it, for although brought here in more recent times, it came originally from the excavated remains of the earlier church, demolished when the castle was built.
 Its W. face features what must surely be the faces of three cats, grinning broadly.
 The earlier church, interestingly enough, was dedicated to St. Felix.